loftwah/blog/src/content/guides/managing-terraform-ecs.md

 6. **Review and Request**.
 7. **Validate the Domain**:
    - If using DNS validation and your domain is managed in Route 53, ACM can add the DNS record automatically.
-   - If managed elsewhere, add the provided CNAME record to your DNS configuration.
+   - If managed elsewhere (Cloudflare), add the provided CNAME record to your DNS configuration.

 Once validated, the certificate status will change to "Issued".